jayeshbankoti007/Municipal-Knowledge-Graph-Pipeline/README.md

 ## ✨ Bonus Task: Bill Outcome Prediction

-[cite_start]The optional task to predict bill outcomes was successfully implemented[cite: 38].
+The optional task to predict bill outcomes was successfully implemented.

 * **Approach:** This was integrated directly into the entity extraction step.
 The LLM prompt in `extract.py` explicitly instructs the model to act as a political analyst.
 For each bill, it must predict an outcome (`APPROVED`, `REJECTED`, or `UNCERTAIN`), provide a confidence level, and state its reasoning.
 * **Contextual Factors:** The prompt guides the LLM to base its prediction on key indicators from the transcript, such as: